Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Experiments

 \subsection{Kernel Gradient Descent with Decreasing Bandwidth}

+In this section, we compare the performance, in terms of $R^2$ on test data, for kernel regression with decreasing and constant bandwidth, respectively.
+For constant bandwidth, the bandwidth and regularization strengths were selected by generalized cross-validation, GCV, and marginal likelihood maximization, MML.
+For KRR with $\sigma$ and $\lambda$ chosen by GCV, which we abbreviate KRR-GCV, $100\times100$ logarithmically spaced values of the two hyper-parameters were used.
+When using MML, which we abbreviate KRR-MML, to mitigate the problem of convergence to a poor local optimum, $5\times 5$ different logarithmically spaced optimization seeds were used for $\lambda$ and $\sigma$.

-To demonstrate how KGD with decreasing bandwidth is able to capture different complexities in the data, we used two synthetic and one real data set.
-The first synthetic data set combines linear and sinusoidal data, and the second combines sinusoidal data of two different frequencies.
+We first demonstrate how KGD-D is able to capture different complexities in the data on two simple synthetic data sets.
+The first data set combines linear and sinusoidal data, and the second combines sinusoidal data of two different frequencies.
 For the first data set, 100 observations were sampled according to